carolinacez/employee-tracker/README.md

   * [Questions](#Questions)

   ## Description
   This app allows you to view and add departments, roles and employees.
-It is meant to store information and keep information organized for your convinience.
+It is meant to store information and keep information organized for your convenience.

   ## Installation
   Open mysql and source schema.sql and seeds.sql then run node.js